-This does, however, raise important (and to my mind unresolvable) questions about artistic intentionality and control of an electronically reproducible (not to mention manipulable) medium, especially in the absence of a work’s creator.
-Coincidentally (though at the other end of this particular argument’s spectrum), yesterday’s Keyframe independent film and video email newsletter included this timely and amusing tidbit, announcing an upcoming theatrical screening of Berlin Alexanderplatz in its entirety in London:
+This does, however, raise important (and to my mind unresolvable) questions about artistic intentionality and control of an electronically reproducible, not to mention manipulable, medium, especially in the absence of the work’s creator.
+Coincidentally, yesterday’s Keyframe independent film and video email newsletter included this timely and amusing tidbit, announcing an upcoming theatrical screening of Berlin Alexanderplatz in its entirety in London:

 “It is possible to catch up with Berlin Alexanderplatz in a boxed set, alongside Breaking Bad and Mad Men and the rest,” writes Iain Sinclair.
 “But never, or very, very rarely, on film, and never ever before in England.
 It’s the difference between sampling Ulysses on Kindle and getting the heft of it into your own hands, smelling the paper, navigating acres of print.
 The unique grain of the moment, the lighting, the detail in those extraordinary performances, requires a projector, a big screen, shared darkness.”
 Sinclair and Chris Petit will introduce a second screening of Fassbinder’s 1980 adaptation of Döblin’s 1929 novel at the ICA this coming weekend.

 As for the (to my mind) rather sneering insinuation that watching Mad Men or Breaking Bad on DVD is one thing, but subjecting RWF’s masterpiece to that inferior medium is quite another—I just have to shake my head in wonderment.
 We’re still flogging that old dead horse?
-(You know, the one that goes television is for entertainment, cinema is for art.)
+The one that says television is for entertainment, cinema is for art?
 In 2013?
 This strikes me as precisely the sort of pretention that RWF would never have supported, no matter how reverent or sincere the intent.
-(Come to think of it, I don’t know that he would have had all that much patience for the reverence, either).
+Come to think of it, I don’t know that he would have had all that much patience for the reverence, either.

 Next Up: Berlin Alexanderplatz – Part 1: The Punishment Begins.